European Weightlifting Federation

 The European Weightlifting Federation (EWF) was founded in 1969, and is the body governing and organizing the European Weightlifting Championships.
 The EWF is a "recognized continental body" under the International Weightlifting Federation (IWF).

+History

+Since 2024, the headquarters of the European Weightlifting Federation are located in Zurich, Switzerland.

 Following the 2022 Russian invasion of Ukraine, the EWF took away from Russia the right to host the European Youth Weightlifting Championships in Russia in August 2022.

+Commissions

+There are several Commissions of the EWF, including the Athletes Commission, Anti-Doping Commission, Fair Play Commission,Development Commission, and the Women Commission.